sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week01b.md

 Recall the example of area problem from [Part 1: C++ Basics]({{ site.baseurl }}{% link 2020/data-structures/notes/week01a.md %}#example-of-namespace-scope){:target="_blank"}.

-Imagine the case when *Asem* and *Ahmed* need to collaborate on this project.
+Imagine the case when *Emad* and *Ahmed* need to collaborate on this project.
 Such that:

-* *Asem* generates the biolerplate/skeleton (i.e the files and the main function) of the project.
+* *Emad* generates the biolerplate/skeleton (i.e the files and the main function) of the project.
 {% highlight c++ %}
 #include <iostream>